SMARTNET MOBILITY SECURITY +

 Please use our A-Z INDEX to navigate this site where page links may lead to other sites

-CONVENTIONAL CHARGING POINTS - Would need to be installed at the rate of 288,462 parking spaces per week Europe wide to cater for 150 million vehicles in daily use within 10 years, or 144,230 per week within 20 years.
+EU GRID NETWORK - Conventional charging points would need to be installed at the rate of 288,462 parking spaces per week Europe wide to cater for 150 million vehicles in daily use within 10 years, or 144,230 per week within 20 years.
 We do not consider such a proposition to be realistic.
 A more practical approach for long term energy security for transport, is a network of SMARTNET FASTCHARGE service stations.
 The built in safeguards include load leveling and longer battery life, plus the ability to move to hydrogen fuel as and when the technology is developed, without needing to change vehicles or service stations.
 It is all planned for with SMARTNET.

 Because of the number, and variation in size, of vehicles on the road that need energy - and the fact that despite EU directives from 2014, there remain insufficient compatible charging points in Europe and around the world to secure clean mobility.